- Financial Services

 The goal of the City is to maintain the ability to provide high quality essential City services in a cost effective manner.
-Policy makers attempt to maintain a fairly stable tax rate and issue debt only as assessed values increase for new improvements.
+Policy makers attempt to maintain a fairly stable tax rate and only issue debt for new improvements as assessed values increase.
 In 2003 the voters passed a $75 million bond issue in which the City promised the tax rate would not exceed a four-cent tax rate increase.
 Those improvements were staged over 10-15 years in order to meet this goal.
 Voters also passed a $17.5 million bond issue in 2008.
 The purpose of those funds were to acquire recreational park facilities.
-In 2014, voters approved a $40 million bond issue for drainage, street, bridge, sidewalk, and city facility improvements, a new fire station, and public facility improvements.
+In 2014, voters approved a $40 million bond issue for drainage, street, bridge, sidewalk, and City facility improvements, a new fire station, and public facility improvements.
 The City’s most recent bond election was November 2, 2021, wherein voters approved $85,850,000 for the purposes of streets, roads, facilities and parks improvements.

-The City’s most recent rating from Moody’s Investors Service is an "Aa2”.
+The City’s most recent rating from Moody’s Investors Service is an "Aa1”.